What is Bastion?

 Who is Bastion?

-Bastion is the initiative of Manuel Contreras Pietri and Rebeca Godoy.
-They had been investing in social causes for a few years when they realized they needed to have a more structured process with coherent selection criteria and defined monitoring requirements.
+Bastion is the initiative of Manuel Contreras Pietri .
+He had been investing in social causes for a few years when he realized he needed to have a more structured process with coherent selection criteria and defined monitoring requirements.
 At the time, Cecilia Neher worked in Manuel’s engineering firm and helped develop the basis of what Bastion is today.

 Cecilia is a communications professional with an MBA and experience in both corporate and nonprofit environments in Latin America, the USA, and Europe.